alhassanm/BDAI-capstone_project-2/README.md

 STC TV is an entertainment streaming service that provide you with the best movies, tv shows, documentaries, kids shows & more.

-##  :dart:	Our target
-So our vision target for this project is to contribute efficiently in developing a recommendation system for the viewer which will improve his quality of life, with the implementing the latest AI technology.

-## :card_index_dividers:	Stc-tv dataset
+## :card_index_dividers:	Data Review
 STC website provides the STC-TV dataset that was used in this case study.
-It consists of 13 columns and 3598607 rows.
+It consists of 13 columns and 1048576 rows

 ### Columns:
 > * User_id_maped : Unique ID